Qiskit/ecosystem/README.md

 ## About the ecosystem

-The Qiskit ecosystem is a collection of software and tutorials that builds on or extends Qiskit.
+The Qiskit Ecosystem is a collection of software and tutorials that builds on or extends Qiskit.
 The goal of the Ecosystem is to celebrate, support, and accelerate development of quantum technologies using Qiskit.
 View all projects at [www.ibm.com/quantum/ecosystem](https://www.ibm.com/quantum/ecosystem).

 This repository handles submissions to the ecosystem and builds the web page.

 ## How to join